UAV in Odisha fishermen's net in Bay of Bengal | Headlines

 The empty fiber bodied aircraft is mostly used during trials and practices, they said.
 There is no need to panic as it is an expendable remote-controlled aircraft and at times it falls into the sea after being used, they added.

-The aircraft is used as an aerial target for surface- to-air and air-to-air missiles and weapon systems, defence sources said, adding that the UAV was flown as part of a radar calibration exercise of the Indian Air Force (IAF).
+The aircraft is used as an aerial target for surface-to-air and air-to-air missiles and weapon systems, defense sources said, adding that the UAV was flown as part of a radar calibration exercise of the Indian Air Force (IAF).
 Target drones are usually flight tested to calibrate it with the radar on fighter aircraft before the actual launch of an air-to-air missile, they said.

 - READ MORE ON: